-\paragraph{Graph Neural Networks.} The architectural design for Intuitive Graph experiments considered varying the number of hidden layers from 1 to 4 and varying the dimensionality of the node representation vector in $\{16, 32, 64\}$.
+\paragraph{Graph Neural Networks.} For GNN experiments on Intuitive Graphs, we vary the number of hidden layers from 1 to 4 and vary the dimensionality of node representations in $\{16, 32, 64\}$.
 We applied Dropout after every convolutional layer with a retention probability of 0.8 and used average pooling for node-level aggregation.
-The final representation was fed into a softmax classifier.
+The final representation is fed into a softmax classifier.

-The experiments were conducted employing three different types of graph convolutional neural layers: (i) the traditional one (GCN; \citealt{kipf2016semi}), (ii) using a graph isomorphism operator (GIN; \citealt{xu2018powerful}), which has shown improved structural discriminative power compared to GCNs, and (iii) including a graph attentional operator (GAT; \citealt{velickovic2017graph}) with 4 attention heads.
-We followed the implementations provided in PyTorch Geometric (see \autoref{sec:libraries}).
+We compared three types of graph convolutional neural layers: (i) the traditional one (GCN; \citealt{kipf2016semi}), (ii) using a graph isomorphism operator (GIN; \citealt{xu2018powerful}), which has shown improved structural discriminative power compared to GCNs, and (iii) including a graph attentional operator (GAT; \citealt{velickovic2017graph}) with 4 attention heads.
+Our experiments were based on PyTorch Geometric (see \autoref{sec:libraries}).

-For TextLevelGCN, we used default parameter settings as in the original implementation, varying the window size (n-gram parameter) from 1 to 4.
+For TextLevelGCN, we used default parameter settings as in the original implementation, varying the window size ($n$-gram parameter) from 1 to 4.